jctk/drivers-docs-jctk/src/content/docs/auxiliary/diy/arduino-meteo-station-sqm/arduino-meteo-station-sqm.md

 ---
-title: Arduino Cosmos
+title: Arduino MeteoStation SQM
 categories: ["auxiliary"]
-description: Arduino Cosmos.
+description: Arduino MeteoStation SQM
-thumbnail: ./arduino-cosmos.webp
+thumbnail: ./arduino-meteo-station-sqm.webp
 ---

 > [!NOTE]
 > There is no available documentation for this driver.
 Please help us document this driver by submitting a [Pull Request](https://github.com/indilib/drivers-docs).